Stustup/C-Audio-BHOA/README.md

 ## Schematic

-The Amp consists of a simple differential input filter for very high frequency noise, an instrumential amplifier input stage for differential voltage amplification and 8 paralelled opamps in buffer topology per channel (of which there are 4 for differential amplification).
+The Amp consists of a simple differential input filter for very high frequency noise, an instrumential amplifier input stage for differential voltage amplification and 8 paralelled opamp sections in buffer topology per channel (of which there are 4 for differential amplification for a total of 16 opamps(!!!).
+(Mental, I know)[http://www.diyaudio.com/archive/blogs/alexcp/attachments/1049d1368388175-ne5532-power-amplifier-ne553205.jpg]).
 Furthermore the outpput is protected via muting relays driven by a mosfet and a turn on timer for a startup delay.

 ## TODO